-(1) The awards of stock options and stock awards to each of Messrs.
-Holcombe, Howard and Kindler listed in the above table each vest in three equal installments upon the anniversary of their grant date.
+(1) The awards of stock options to each of Messrs.
+Holcombe and Howard listed in the above table each vest in three equal installments on July 29, 2016, 2017 and 2018.
+The award of stock options to Dr. Altstiel listed in the above table vests in three equal installments on December 16, 2016, 2017 and 2018.
 In each case, this vesting schedule assumes continued employment or services with us and is subject to accelerated vesting upon the occurrence of certain qualifying termination of employment or services, as applicable.